Nigel White Counselling

 My approach

-As client and counsellor we’ll figure things out together: it’s a co-operative process.
+Therapy is a co-operative process.
 You find words for what’s happening… I listen and check my understanding.
-We develop a shared picture that’s more useful than the one you’ve had on your own.
-You’ll use the new picture to take the next moves in your life.
+We develop a shared picture that’s more useful than the one you had on your own.
+Just this can be enough: it can be a relief.
+And you may use the new picture to take the next steps in your daily life.

 We think the way we think because of the state of our bodies